colinodell/json5/README.md

 To achieve the best possible performance, it'll try parsing with PHP's native function (which usually fails fast) and then falls back to JSON5.

+### Exceptions

+This function will **always** throw a `SyntaxException` if parsing fails.
+This is a subclass of the new `\JsonException` introduced in PHP 7.3.
+Providing or omitting the `JSON_THROW_ON_ERROR` option will have no effect on this behavior.

+For users on PHP 7.2 and below: a PHP 7.3 polyfill is included with this library so that you can safely reference `\JsonException` and `JSON_THROW_ON_ERROR` in your own code.

 ## Binary / Executable

 A binary/executable named `json5` is also provided for converting JSON5 to plain JSON via your terminal.